gardener/garden-setup/docs/extended/iaas.md

 The version inside the ``machineImageDefinitions`` and ``machineImages`` sections has to be specified using the [semantic versioning](https://semver.org) format.

+For nested Openstack entries, the floating pool name which should be used for the shoot for the shooted seed can be specified by setting `floatingPoolName` in the nested iaas entry.
+If not specified, the first entry of the `floatingPools` list will be used.

 > Keep in mind that you can reference cloudprofiles created by other iaas entries (see [cloudprofile](#the-cloudprofile-field)).
 If you reference another cloudprofile, none will be created for the current iaas entry and you can leave out all of the provider-specific configuration.
 You can also use [spiff++ templating](https://github.com/mandelsoft/spiff) to reduce redundancy.